harbour/core/README.md

-     Copy import libraries created for external .dll dependencies to the library install directory in 'install' build phase.
+     Copy import libraries created for external .dll dependencies to the library install directory in ``install`` build phase.
 Default: `yes`
-     (for Windows/OS/2 targets only.
+     For Windows/OS/2 targets only.
 Please note
      that this feature doesn't work with all possible binary distributions of 3rd party packages.
      We test only the official/mainstream ones.
-Also note that the generated implibs will require .dlls compatible with the ones used at build time.)
+Also note that the generated implibs will require .dlls compatible with the ones used at build time.

    - `HB_INSTALL_3RDDYN=yes`

-     Copy dynamic libraries of external .dll dependencies to the dynamic library directory in 'install' build phase.
+     Copy dynamic libraries of external .dll dependencies to the dynamic library directory in ``install`` build phase.
 Default: no

    - `HB_SRC_ROOTPATH=<dir>`